AmandaMWilliams/Portfolio/README.md

 * The Editor used to implement the application was Visual Studio Code (VS Code).

 #### Future Implementation State Of Application
-* In the future, I would like implement a RESTful webserver to enable data persistance.
+* In the future, I would like implement a RESTful webserver to enable data persistence.

 <hr>